Ukraine gets possible path to EU, aid pledges from Britain

 — The Ukrainian navy claimed it destroyed a Russian boat carrying air defense systems to a strategic island in the Black Sea.
 The navy said on social media that the Vasily Bekh was used to transport ammunition, weapons and personnel to Snake Island, which is vital for protecting sea lanes out of the key port of Odesa.

-— A group of volunteers called the “IT Army of Ukraine” said it carried out a cyberattack that delayed Putin’s speech in St. Petersburg.
+— A group of volunteers called the “IT Army of Ukraine” said it carried out a cyberattack that delayed Putin’s St. Petersburg speech.
 The group was convened by Ukraine after the invasion to launch cyberattacks against Russian targets.
 It said it carried out a distributed denial-of-service attack, which leverages networks of zombie computers to flood websites with junk traffic, rendering them unreachable.

 — The war’s disruption to exports of grain and other crops from Ukraine that feed the world has captured global attention and sent bread prices soaring across the world.
 But the production of other, more niche foodstuffs has also been impacted, including for a Ukrainian snail farmer.

-— The organizer of the Eurovision Song Contest said it will start talks with the BBC on possibly holding next year’s event in the U.K. after concluding that it can’t be held in Ukraine.
-Last month, Ukrainian band Kalush Orchestra won the 2022 contest, buoying Ukrainian spirits.
+— The organizer of the Eurovision Song Contest said it will start talks with the BBC on possibly holding next year’s event in the U.K. after concluding it can’t be held in Ukraine.
+The Ukrainian band Kalush Orchestra won the 2022 contest, buoying Ukrainian spirits.
 The event is traditionally staged by the previous year’s winner.

-After a series of setbacks early in the war, including the failure to seize Ukraine’s capital, Russian forces have switched their focus to the Donbas.

 Russia and its allies say they have taken about half of Donetsk and nearly all of Luhansk — the two regions that make up the Donbas.
 Sievierodonetsk and surrounding villages are in the last pocket of Luhansk region still in Ukrainian hands.